 - 7.1.1 All meetings must be approved in advance by the President.
 The President has the authority not to approve the meeting.
 Members dissatisfied with the President's decision shall have the right to appeal to the Administration Committee. - 7.1.2 Committees should determine what days of the week will result in the least expense to hold meetings.
 Meetings may be held on weekends if the expense is less. - 7.1.3 The Committee Chairperson or staff attached will ensure an attendance sheet is completed for each meeting to qualify members for payment of stipend and will distribute expense claim vouchers at the conclusion of the meeting for completion.
 The Chair or staff will submit all expense claims and the attendance sheet to the Accounting Department.
 (Revised PC Dec 03) (Revised PC #2007-06-64) - 7.1.4 Whenever possible, meetings will be held in facilities with accessible bathrooms for all.

-(Revised PC #2007-06-64) (Rev PC#2019-12-43) (Revised PC#2021-12-102)

-7.1.5 The Chairperson will contact the staff assigned, or the 1st Vice-President, for the purpose of sending out meeting notices and booking meeting rooms.

-(PC May 99) (Revised PC Dec 03) (Revised PC #2007-06-64)

-7.2 LAND ACKNOWLEDGEMENT

-- 7.2.1 SGEU shall acknowledge and give thanks to the treaty territory, based on location, at the commencement of all union meetings/events.
+(Revised PC #2007-06-64) (Rev PC#2019-12-43) (Revised PC#2021-12-102) - 7.1.5 The Chairperson will contact the staff assigned, or the 1st Vice-President, for the purpose of sending out meeting notices and booking meeting rooms.
+(PC May 99) (Revised PC Dec 03) (Revised PC #2007-06-64) - 7.2 LAND ACKNOWLEDGEMENT - 7.2.1 SGEU shall acknowledge and give thanks to the treaty territory, based on location, at the commencement of all union meetings/events.
 (Created: P37- Conv.
-2014) - "We begin this meeting/event by acknowledging that we are meeting on land that has been inhabited by Indigenous peoples from the beginning.
+2014) - 7.2.2 Statement of Land Acknowledgement to recite as follows: "We begin this meeting/event by acknowledging that we are meeting on land that has been inhabited by Indigenous peoples from the beginning.
 SGEU acknowledges Saskatchewan as the traditional territory of First Nations and Metis people, which includes Treaties 2, 4, 5, 6, 8, and 10.
+We have come together today on Treaty territory, which is the traditional territory of the (Please refer to Appendix 18 to determine treaty territory location.)